PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Experiment

 \subsection{Datasets}

 We evaluate our proposed method on two benchmark datasets.

 \paragraph{YCB-Video} The YCB-Video dataset consists of 21 objects selected from the YCB object set.
-It contains 92 videos captured by RGBD cameras, and each video consists of 3-9 objects, leading to totally over 130K frames.
+It contains 92 videos captured by RGBD cameras, and each video consists of 3-9 objects, leading to a total of over 130K frames.
 We followed previous works \cite{xiang2017posecnn,he2021ffb6d,wang2019densefusion} to split them into the training and testing sets.
-The training set also includes 80,000 synthetic images released by \cite{xiang2017posecnn}. \paragraph{Occlusion LineMOD} The Occlusion LineMOD dataset \cite{brachmann2014learning} is re-annotated from the Linemod \cite{hinterstoisser2012model} dataset, to compensate for its lack of occlusion.
+The training set also includes 80,000 synthetic images released by \cite{xiang2017posecnn}.

+\paragraph{Occlusion LineMOD} The Occlusion LineMOD dataset \cite{brachmann2014learning} is re-annotated from the Linemod \cite{hinterstoisser2012model} dataset to compensate for its lack of occlusion.
 Unlike the LineMOD dataset, each frame in the Occlusion LineMOD dataset contains multiple heavily occluded objects, making it more challenging.
 We follow the previous work \cite{xiang2017posecnn} to split the training and testing sets and generate synthetic images for training.